GenGrim76/Pareto-Optimal-GDC/README.md

 `java -jar TradeOff.jar ./data StaphAU ./experiments 1`

 Execution of the previous command returns a set of files in '.txt' format.
 For the **Base Case Scenario**, and for each 'k'-value used in this study, a special folder is created in which there are two files storing the performance in terms of compression and post-processing time obtained by the various compressors (standard and specialized) for the 'k'-mers and relative frequencies.
-With particular reference to the **CD-NRAM Scenario** (**DP0** Case), a histogram of the frequencies found in the 'k'-mers dictionary output from **DSK** is produced, as shown below:
+With particular reference to the **CD-NRAM Scenario** (**DP0** Case), a histogram of the frequencies found in the 'k'-mers dictionary output from **DSK** 'k'-mer counter is produced, as shown below: